nauhalf/CameraX/README.md

 # Custom CameraX

-  Custom CameraX with Preview Frame KTP and Head&KTP
+  Custom CameraX with Preview Frame Identity Card and Head with Identity Card

 ## How To Use